-- Based on the average monthly loads since 2012, there appears to be a dry season upward trend for nitrogen species (except NOx). - Nitrogen loads do not always increase with flows during wet season events. - Phosphorus loads are more variable during the wet season. - With the exception of a few excursions, total nitrogen loads appear to be increasing over time, regardless of season. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
-This is expected because this plant does not nitrify. - Reported Ortho-P values were frequently greater than TP values making it difficult to infer any trends.
+- ♦ Based on the average monthly loads since 2012, there appears to be a dry season upward trend for nitrogen species (except NOx). - Ammonia and Total Nitrogen loads do not always increase with elevated flows typically associated with rain events during the wet season. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
+This is expected because this plant does not nitrify. - Reported Ortho-P values were frequently greater than TP values prior to January 2015.
+This is attributed to a combination of the sampling methodology as discussed in the main report body and SFPUC began using Inductively Coupled Plasma Atomic Emission Spectroscopy (ICP-AES) for TP detection.
 For such instances in Figure 25-4 and Figure 25-5, ortho-P values were set equal to TP.
 In Table 25-1, the reported ortho-P values were used for the data table.
-In January 2015, the SFPUC began using Inductively Coupled Plasma Atomic Emission Spectroscopy (ICP-AES) which is inherently a more reliable method for TP detection, minimizing interferences compared to the colorimetric method.